nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    To use this mode, set the sequence number field and do not add a timestamp to the HCI ISO data.

+The controller only handles SDUs provided in chronological order.
+SDUs provided out of order are rejected.

 Synchronize data sent on multiple CISes or BISes
 ************************************************